 You might want to add some custom message headers or assign values to standard message headers before sending the message to the message receiver.
 You can do so using Route action.
 For more information, see Route Action.

 To continue with the example used above, assume that the message has to be sent to the one-way external service with a custom SOAP header (CustomerName) and a value.

 Right-click the route connector between the bridge and the one-way external service, and then click Properties.
 In the Properties pane, for the Route Action property, click the ellipsis (…) button to the open the Route Actions dialog box.

 In the Route Actions dialog box, click Add to open the Add Route Action dialog box.
 In the Add Route Action dialog box, do the following:

 Property (Read From)

 Lists all the properties that have been defined in the previous two Enrich stages in the XML Request-Reply Bridge.
 When you select a property here, you specify that the value of the selected property must be assigned to the relevant message header of the outgoing message.

 Use this option to provide an expression, the resultant value of which is passed on to the relevant message header of the outgoing message.
-You can also use this option to specify a constant value that will be assigned to a message header.
+You can also use this option to enter a constant value that is assigned to a message header.
 Some example expressions are: